 In addition to the anime and manga, Boku no Hero has received film adaptations for cinema of great quality and success.
 We believe that the original material guarantees until 2022 two more seasons of the anime.

-Two Spin-Offs were launched.
+Two Spin-Offs were released.
 The first, My Hero Academia Smash, which is a parody of the Gag Series.
-The second is entitled Vigilante - Boku no Hero Academia: ILEGALS.
-Made by a different author and artist, this manga takes place just before the events of the main series, and details the story of a group of unlicensed heroes.
+The second is titled Vigilante – Boku no Hero Academia: ILLEGALS.
+Made by a different author and artist, this manga takes place shortly before the events of the main series, and details the story of a group of unlicensed heroes.

 There is a lot of cherry blossom (sakura) symbolism in the anime.
 When All Might announces that Deku might be a hero, the cherry blossoms fall to represent the blossoming of a new hero.
 Look at the cherry trees at the bottom of the first opening between Izuku and Katsuki, representing the flourishing of rivals.

-Before the premiere of the anime adaptation, the mangaka Masashi Kishimoto (Naruto) praised Boku no Hero.
-With this Horikoshi (Author) cited the Naruto series as the main source of inspiration for his work.
+Prior to the anime adaptation's debut, manga artist Masashi Kishimoto (Naruto) praised Boku no Hero.
+With that Horikoshi (Author) cited the Naruto series as the main source of inspiration for his work.

-Empowered people don't have a little finger joint.
-It was explained that this articulation is found only in humans, the lack of it shows that the person is in a new stage of evolution.
+People with powers don't have a joint in their little finger.
+It was explained that this joint is only found in humans, the lack of it shows that the person is in a new stage of evolution.

 - An action game developed by Bandai Namco, My Hero Academia: One's Justice, was created for the Playstation 4 and Nintendo Switch;

-- The Chinese city of Qingqing (light happiness) is a joke with the Chinese city of Chongqing (heavy happiness)!
+- the Chinese city of Qingqing (light happiness) is a play on the Chinese city of Chongqing (heavy happiness)!

 Curiosities involving the names of the characters

-Mina Ashido doesn't call the Deku just because of your green uniform.
-She calls him a blue whiting because of his name Midorya (緑谷), since in green Japanese it is midori (緑).
+Ashido mine doesn't call the deku just because of his green uniform.
+She calls him blue whiting because of his name, which is Midorya (緑谷), since in green Japanese it is midori (緑).
 The name "Izuku" can also be read as "Deku", which is homophone of the term dekunobou, which means "useless", "useless" (more precisely wooden doll).

-His Hero's name is a reference to the expression Ganbaru Deku (頑張るでく) which can be translated as “I Can Do This”, but everyone thinks of the original meaning of the word.
+His Hero name is a reference to the expression Ganbaru Deku ( 頑張るでく ) which translates to “I Can Do It”, but everyone thinks of the original meaning of the word.

-The Shoto Todoroki it also has a name related to its power.
-Todoroki (轟) means something like “bang”, “big impact” and Shoto (焦凍) is the combination of the words "toast" and "freeze".
+The Shoto Todoroki It also has a name related to its power.
+Todoroki (轟) means something like “bang”, “big impact” and shoto (焦凍) is a combination of the words “toast” and “to freeze”.

 Did you already know the anime?
-If so, did you like it?
-Are you interested in the manga or anime if you haven't seen it?
-Leave your thoughts on the anime in the comments and share it with friends.
+If yes, did you like it?
+Interested in the manga or anime if you haven't seen it?
+Leave your opinion about the anime in the comments and share it with your friends.